ultimateownsz/PySeas/README.md

 3. **Install Required Software**:
 Now, you'll need to install the necessary software that the project depends on.
-  - Make sure you're still in the 'pyseas' directory/folder and that the virtual environment is active.
+  - Make sure you're still in the 'PyCeas' directory/folder and that the virtual environment is active.
   - Install the software by typing the following command:
   ```
   pip install -r requirements.txt # For running the game (runtime dependencies)